-CHAS (Bristol) Housing Advice Service has one full-time Housing Adviser/Manager providing the advice service.
-He is supported by a part-time Administrator and Partnership and Development Manager.
+CHAS (Bristol) Housing Advice Service is delivered by a full-time Housing Advice Manager and part-time Housing Advisor.
+They are supported by a Partnership and Development Manager and Office Manager.
 We have a set of clearly defined policies and procedures and advice services are consistently provided to the highest standard and we hold the Advice Quality Standard at General Help with Casework level in Housing.

 CHAS (Bristol) has a vision of society where all members of the community have a place they can call home.
 We believe that everyone has a right to a decent home, based on the values of the equality and dignity of each human being.
 We believe that housing is central to the development of individuals, communities and society as a whole.
 We are therefore striving to ensure that everyone has a place to live, with a particular focus on those in the greatest need.

 In 2015-16 CHAS (Bristol) helped 533 households during the year, compared with 428 helped in 2014-15.
 We took on 102 new cases entailing 480 presenting problems and provided one-off advice to a further 356 people.
 We also continued to help 75 existing clients.